John-Lluch/USBSabertooth_NB/README.md

 # Features

 The USBSabertooth_NB library enable you to perform non-blocking write and reads to and from Sabertooth motor controllers.
 The library uses a similar approach to Serial non-blocking communications.
 The library is based on and very similar to the original one, with the addition of several class member functions for non-blocking communications.

+# Version history

+- v 1.0.0   Initial commit
+- v 1.1.0   Minor bug fixes
+- v 1.1.1   Improved error handling and recovery
+- v 1.1.2   Code refactoring: all communications code is now moved to the USBSabertoothSerial class, the USBSabertooth class is now just a container for Sabertooth settings and fully bridges to USBSaberToothSerial

 # How it works